Frank McCourt (executive): Early years and business background

 McCourt was born in Boston, Massachusetts.
 He was raised as a Catholic and attended Georgetown University, where he earned an economics degree in 1975.
 He met his future wife, Jamie Luskin, when they were both freshmen at Georgetown.
 They married in 1979.
 The McCourt family has a long association with real estate and construction in the Boston area.

 In 1977, McCourt stopped working for his father's road contracting company and founded The McCourt Company, which specialized in the development of major commercial real estate projects.
 The McCourt Company developed multiple condominiums in Boston, including the first and most notable development, the Union Wharf Condominium on Boston Harbor.
 McCourt later purchased a 24-acre plot of the Boston Seaport and played a role in the development of what became the South Boston Seaport District.

 The McCourt Company headquarters moved to Los Angeles in 2004 in connection with the family relocating to Los Angeles.
 The McCourts owned a $16 million, 13000 sqft home in Brookline, Massachusetts, that was acquired by John W. Henry, the new owner of the Boston Red Sox.

+Sport investments

 Failed Red Sox bid

 Before buying the Los Angeles Dodgers, McCourt made a bid to buy the Boston Red Sox, planning to build a new stadium on the land he owned and used for parking lots on the South Boston waterfront.
 Instead, the Red Sox were sold in 2002 to John W. Henry, Tom Werner and Red Sox president Larry Lucchino.